 Adrian has also served multiple capacities for the Hawaii Democratic Party.
 He is a board member of Young Progressives Demanding Action, a member of the Waikiki Lions Club, and the former vice-president of the Taiwanese American Professionals.
 Additionally, Adrian has given numerous trainings and presentations to activists and lobbyists on best practices on how to best approach the legislature.

 Adrian currently maintains a license to practice real estate in Hawaii.
-He is eager to serve House District 22 and the State of Hawaii.

 On August 8, 2020, Adrian Tam won his election to be the Democratic nominee for House District 22.
 On November 3, 2020, he was elected to the Hawaii State House of Representatives and took office the next day.